code-with-amitk/Code-examples/DS_Questions/Questions/Strings/Arrange_Shuffle_Organize_Remove/Reorder_Data_in_Log_Files.md

             //Reach 1st space, ie b/w word1 & word2
             while (s[i] != ' ') ++i;

-            //if 2nd word is digit insert in digitLogs
+            //if 2nd word is not alphabet, it should be digit insert in digitLogs
             //else insert in letterLogs
             if (!std::isalpha(s[i+1]))
                 digitLogs.push_back(s);